coughingmouse/mau5su5-Romanization/README.md

 | g? | q? |

 * Every part of Standard Mandarin syllable should be present, especially the tonal markings.
+* ⟨y⟩ instead of ⟨ü⟩ and ⟨ae⟩ instead of ⟨ä⟩ can be used.
 * The system can be altered to remove ⟨n⟩ before ⟨g⟩.
-* The system can be altered to add ⟨u⟩ after ⟨y⟩.
-* The system can be altered to use ⟨ü⟩ instead of ⟨y⟩ and ⟨ä⟩ instead of ⟨ae⟩.
+* The system can be altered to use ⟨yu⟩ instead of ⟨ü⟩.
 * The system can also be altered to include ⟨e⟩ before coda either after glide or regardless.

 For comparison,